viljaah/AdvancedCSS_Lab_230224/README.md

 2. Fork the repository from GitHub, and download it to your local machine.

-3. In groups of two, you are going to recreate the two attached photos retrieved from Finn.no using BEM.
+3. In groups of two, you are going to recreate the two attached photos retrieved from Finn.no using HTML & CSS with BEM.
+You are only going to recreate the layout, it does not have to be functional.
 You will find the images under the "**img**" folder.

 4. As you are in pairs, each group member will be responsible for recreating **one** of the images.
 Collaboratively decide which image each of you will recreate.